Jákup Pauli Gregoriussen: Life and career

 One of Gregoriussen's Faroese stamps (1992): The old wooden church in Gøta was built in 1833; at its 100th anniversary it was regarded as the oldest of its kind in the country.
 But the inhabitants of Hvalvík knew better, because such a building had already been built there in 1829.
 This and other stories are told in his book Gomlu trækirkjurnar (1995).

 Jákup Pauli was born in 1932 to the fashion designer Liffa Gregoriussen (née Arge) and the sailor Magnus Gregoriussen.
 He was educated at the architectural school of the Royal Danish Academy of Art in Copenhagen.

 Among his best-known buildings are the Listasavn Føroya (1970) and its extension to become the National Art Museum in 1993.
 As a graphic artist, he designed stamps for the Postverk Føroya and illustrated books.
 His main themes are views of towns and villages, not only in the Faroes but also from his travels, including, amongst others, Russia, Poland, Rome, and Egypt.

 In 1998, he was awarded the Faroese Literature Prize (M. A. Jacobsens Heiðursløn) for his four volume work about the Faroese churches (1995-1999).
 It is his bibliophilic masterpiece, luxuriously illustrated and informative about the Faroese churches and the history of the Faroe Islands from a regional point of view.
 Gregoriussen is an important advisor on the restoration of Faroese churches.

+Death

 Gregoriussen died on 19 April 2021, at the age of 88.